|Home | Downloads | Screenshots | Forums | Source code | RSS | Donate

 Local multiplayer/download play

 You can open two melonDS instances on your computer and have them connect together.
 Or atleast try, wifi support is still WIP and not guaranteed to work.
+Local multiplayer is currently unstable due to the timing requirements.
 Disabling the framerate limiter has been found to help getting a stable connection.

 By enabling the Bind socket to any address setting, you can try playing over LAN, but don't hold your breath.
 Nintendo's local multiplayer protocol requires tight timing for a good connection.